 Various treadmills have online connection functions that allow the online analysis of your progress, competing, and comparing your progress with others.
-Most mid-range or highly advanced treadmills feature decks with various suspension and cushioning systems, rendering the workout much easier on your knees than running on asphalt or concrete.
+In addition, most mid-range or highly advanced treadmills feature decks with various suspension and cushioning systems, rendering the workout much easier on your knees than running on asphalt or concrete.

 Now, if all these aspects fit your needs of an exercising machine, it’s a good chance that a treadmill is what you need.
 Therefore, it’s time to get to phase two: learning about the main features of treadmills.